 Fall of Saigon 50th anniversary: How the loss of a homeland forever changed Orange County

-- On April 30, 1975, North Vietnamese and Viet Cong forces captured Saigon, ending the two-decade Vietnam War and unifying the country under communist rule.
+- On April 30, 1975, North Vietnamese and Viet Cong troops captured Saigon, ending the Vietnam War and unifying the country under a communist regime.

-- As of 2022, Vietnamese Americans constitute roughly 7% of Orange County’s population, and the community has influenced local culture, cuisine, and politics, electing representatives at all government levels.
+- By 2022, Vietnamese Americans comprised about 7% of Orange County’s population, with Little Saigon influencing local cuisine and electing representatives at every government level.

 Little Saigon commemorates 50th anniversary of fall of Saigon with bittersweet ceremony